VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Abstract

 \section{Abstract}

-Automatically detecting software vulnerabilities is an important problem that has attracted much attention.
-However, existing vulnerability detectors still cannot achieve the vulnerability {\em detection capability} and {\em locating precision} that would warrant their adoption for real-world use.
-In this paper, we present \underline{Vul}nerability \underline{Dee}p learning-based \underline{Locator} (VulDeeLocator), a deep learning-based fine-grained vulnerability detector, for C programs with source code.
-VulDeeLocator advances the state-of-the-art by simultaneously achieving a high detection capability and a high locating precision.
-When applied to three real-world software products, VulDeeLocator detects four vulnerabilities that are not reported in the National Vulnerability Database (NVD); among these four vulnerabilities, three are not known to exist in these products until now, but the other one has been ``silently'' patched by the vendor when releasing newer versions of the vulnerable product.
-The core innovations underlying VulDeeLocator are (i) the leverage of intermediate code to accommodate semantic information that cannot be conveyed by source code-based representations, and (ii) the concept of {\em granularity refinement} for precisely pinning down locations of vulnerabilities.
+\justifying Automatically detecting software vulnerabilities is an important problem that has attracted much attention from the academic research community.
+However, existing vulnerability detectors still cannot achieve the vulnerability detection capability and the locating precision that would warrant their adoption for real-world use.
+In this paper, we present a vulnerability detector that can simultaneously achieve a high detection capability and a high locating precision, dubbed \underline{Vul}nerability \underline{Dee}p learning-based \underline{Locator} (VulDeeLocator).
+In the course of designing VulDeeLocator, we encounter difficulties including how to accommodate semantic relations between the definitions of types as well as macros and their uses across files, how to accommodate accurate control flows and variable define-use relations, and how to achieve high locating precision.
+We solve these difficulties by using two innovative ideas: (i) leveraging intermediate code to accommodate extra semantic information, and (ii) using the notion of {\em granularity refinement} to pin down locations of vulnerabilities.
+When applied to 200 files randomly selected from three real-world software products, VulDeeLocator detects 18 confirmed vulnerabilities (i.e., true-positives).
+Among them, 16 vulnerabilities correspond to known vulnerabilities; the other two are not reported in the National Vulnerability Database (NVD) but have been ``silently'' patched by the vendor of Libav when releasing newer versions.

 }

 \IEEEdisplaynontitleabstractindextext